Looking for Workamajig Alternatives? These 12 are Worth Checking Out

 FunctionFox’s offerings range from time and project tracking features all the way to advanced reporting and project scheduling.
 Users can schedule project tasks and manage internal team communication using the project management tool.

 When it comes to online reviews of the platform, the tool’s lack of reporting features and difficult time tracking functionality stand out as top complaints.
-Advanced reporting is only a feature offered under FunctionFox’s most expensive plan, which starts at $150 per month for just 1 user.
-For that price, you’ll want reports that provide extensive insights on things like resource management.
+Plus, you’ll need to purchase FunctionFox’s most expensive plan to access advanced reporting features.

 Popular features: